kafrebucan-cmd/IT-Skills-Portfolio/README.md

-# GE 4120 - IT-Skills-Portfolio
+# GE 4120 - IT Skills Portfolio

 ### Elective 1 – IT Skills